hbctraining/Intro-to-shell-flipped/README.md

 ### Description

-This repository has teaching materials for a 1-day Introduction to shell workshop.
-This workshop focuses on teaching basic skills to use the command line interface, specifically `bash`, the lessons include `for` loops, shell scripting, positional parameters.
+This repository has teaching materials for a 3-day Shell for Bioinformatics workshop.
+This workshop focuses on teaching basic skills to use the command-line interface, specifically `bash`, the lessons include `for` loops, shell scripting, positional parameters.
 This workshop is a prerequisite to a workshop on [RNA-seq analysis](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/).

 **Note for Trainers:** Please note that the schedule linked below assumes that learners will spend between 3-4 hours on reading through, and completing exercises from selected lessons between classes.
 The online component of the workshop focuses on more exercises and discussion/Q & A.